survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 T> There are other possible [.babelrc options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.

+T> [babel-react-optimize](https://github.com/thejameskyle/babel-react-optimize) implements a variety of React specific optimizations you may want to experiment with.

+T> [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) is handy if you want to remove `propType` related code from your production build.
+It also allows component authors to generated code that's wrapped so that setting environment at `DefinePlugin` can kick in and give the same effect without the consumers having to use the plugin.

 ## Setting Up Hot Loading

 One of the features that sets React and Webpack apart is a feature known as hot loading.
 This is something that sits on top of Webpack's Hot Module Replacement (HMR).
 The idea is that instead of forcing a full refresh on modification, we patch the code that changed during the runtime.